 - U.S. Mortgage Insurance.
 In the United States, we offer mortgage insurance products predominantly insuring prime-based, individually underwritten residential mortgage loans ("flow mortgage insurance").
 We selectively provide mortgage insurance on a bulk basis ("bulk mortgage insurance") with essentially all of our bulk writings being prime-based.
-For the year ended December 31, 2016, our U.S. Mortgage Insurance segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders were \$249 million and \$250 million, respectively. - Canada Mortgage Insurance.
+For the year ended December 31, 2017, our U.S. Mortgage Insurance segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders were both \$311 million. - Canada Mortgage Insurance.
 We offer flow mortgage insurance and also provide bulk mortgage insurance that aids in the sale of mortgages to the capital markets and helps lenders manage capital and risk in Canada.
-For the year ended December 31, 2016, our Canada Mortgage Insurance segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders were \$159 million and \$146 million, respectively. - Australia Mortgage Insurance.
+For the year ended December 31, 2017, our Canada Mortgage Insurance segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders were \$204 million and \$157 million, respectively. - Australia Mortgage Insurance.
 In Australia, we offer flow mortgage insurance and selectively provide bulk mortgage insurance that aids in the sale of mortgages to the capital markets and helps lenders manage capital and risk.
-For the year ended December 31, 2016, our Australia Mortgage Insurance segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders were \$65 million and \$62 million, respectively. - U.S. Life Insurance.
+For the year ended December 31, 2017, our Australia Mortgage Insurance segment's loss from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating loss available to Genworth Financial, Inc.'s common stockholders were \$79 million and \$88 million, respectively. - U.S. Life Insurance.
 We offer long-term care insurance products as well as service traditional life insurance and fixed annuity products in the United States.
-For the year ended December 31, 2016, our U.S. Life Insurance segment had a loss from continuing operations available to Genworth Financial, Inc.'s common stockholders and an adjusted operating loss available to Genworth Financial, Inc.'s common stockholders of \$146 million and \$215 million, respectively.
+For the year ended December 31, 2017, our U.S. Life Insurance segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders were \$112 million and \$22 million, respectively.

-• Runoff.
+Runoff.
 The Runoff segment includes the results of non-strategic products which are no longer actively sold but we continue to service our existing blocks of business.
 Our non-strategic products primarily include our variable annuity, variable life insurance, institutional, corporate-owned life insurance and other accident and health insurance products.
 Institutional products consist of: funding agreements, funding agreements backing notes ("FABNs") and guaranteed investment contracts ("GICs").
-For the year ended December 31, 2016, our Runoff segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders were \$25 million and \$28 million, respectively.
+For the year ended December 31, 2017, our Runoff segment's income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders were \$61 million and \$51 million, respectively.

 In addition to our five operating business segments, we also have Corporate and Other activities which include debt financing expenses that are incurred at the Genworth Holdings level, unallocated corporate income and expenses, eliminations of inter-segment transactions and the results of other businesses that are managed outside of our operating segments, including certain smaller international mortgage insurance businesses and discontinued operations.
 See note 24 in our consolidated financial statements under "Part II-Item 8-Financial Statements and Supplementary Data" for information related to discontinued operations.
-For the year ended December 31, 2016, Corporate and Other activities had a loss from continuing operations available to Genworth Financial, Inc.'s common stockholders and an adjusted operating loss available to Genworth Financial, Inc.'s common stockholders of \$600 million and \$587 million, respectively.
+For the year ended December 31, 2017, Corporate and Other activities had income from continuing operations available to Genworth Financial, Inc.'s common stockholders and adjusted operating income available to Genworth Financial, Inc.'s common stockholders of \$217 million and \$243 million, respectively.